6. The GREAT DEPRESSION

 Those buildings that were no longer used for brewing were sold by the Riedlin heirs before Prohibition was repealed, primarily to George Rehkamp, who then leased the buildings to other users.

 As mentioned, nearly all brewery equipment had previously been removed from the brewery and sold when the Riedlin Company began to be liquidated in January, 1925.
 Therefore, a great deal of capital was necessary to invest in new machinery and to update the buildings after a decade of neglect.
-Photos that show some of the disrepair of the buildings taken in 1932 are below.
-It took a couple of years to raise capital from stock solicitations and approximately another year to make the brewery operational.
-During this 1932 to 1934 period, before the reopening of the brewery, the Bavarian Brewing Co. did not have offices at the brewery.
+Photos taken in 1932 show the extent of disrepair of the buildings and are reprinted below.
+The process of raising capital from stock solicitations took about two years, and approximately another year was needed to make the brewery operational.
+During this 1932 to 1934 period, before the reopening of the brewery, the Bavarian Brewing Co. did not have offices on the brewery grounds.
 Instead, they operated from two other locations.
-One was in First National Bank in downtown Covington and the other was a small office to help obtain capital located at 150 Broadway, Suite 1113, in New York City.
+One was located in First National Bank in downtown Covington, and the other was a small office used in the efforts to obtain capital and located at 150 Broadway, Suite 1113, in New York City.
 (Please see Letterheads for 1934.)